Running twice only in 2023 - Feb & Aug

 I think this training is a must for ANYONE who runs workshops, classes, and experiential learning sessions.”

-Registrations are currently open for both dates – you can select the date in the registration from.
-Registrations will close three working days ahead of each course commencement date however.
+Registrations have closed for the February workshop.
+Registrations close three working days ahead of each course commencement date.
 The course will only be run twice in 2023.
 If you have any problems with the registration form, please let us know at email@example.com and we’ll sort it out.

 ANZPOP acknowledges the traditional owners of the lands we live and work on, the Aboriginal Australian, Torres Strait Islander, and Maori peoples.
 We pay respect to their elders past, present and future.
 We give thanks for the wisdom of these peoples that has informed the Process Work approach.
 We honour the courage, resilience and spirit of traditional peoples in the face of the devastating impact colonisation has had and continues to have on their culture, wellbeing, and sovereignty.